 A land loan is an option for prospective homeowners who want to buy a piece of land and then build their own home there.
 Land loans aren’t as common as mortgages, so you may have to shop around a bit to find one.
-There’s also a few different types of land loans, so you’ll need to figure out which is the best choice for your situation.
-You should also be sure to have a general idea of the kinds of costs you’ll encounter when you take on one of these projects.
+There are also different types of land loans, so you’ll need to figure out which is the best choice for your situation.
+Additionally, you should have a general idea of the kinds of costs that you’ll encounter when you take on one of these projects.
+Here’s what you need to know.

 Be sure you have a strong financial plan in place before you take on a land loan.
 Talk to a financial advisor today.